ctimmer/pico-breadboard-kit/demo_wheel_of_fortune/README.md

 - wheel_of_fortune.py
   - WOF module that controls the game board
 - wof-char120x76.raw
-  - Dispalys a smaller WOF board characters that could be used on small displays
+  - Displays a smaller WOF board characters that could be used on small displays
   - set SMALL to True in wheel_of_fortune.py
 - wof-char240x152.raw
   - Full sized WOF board characters